 This is my hard-to-fail Sponge Cake recipe that I have been using for decades.
 Sometimes I don’t separate Egg Yolks and Whites and whisk whole Eggs with Sugar all together.
 It works if the Eggs are NOT COLD, but I recommend to separate them and whisk Egg Whites first.
 It is quicker and easier than you think.

-20cm Springform Cake Tin
+18 to 20cm Springform Cake Tin

 3 to 4 Eggs *room temperature, separated Whites and Yolks